Big-company strategy. Small-business math.

 No. StratEngine exports to Google Slides and PowerPoint automatically.
 All three tiers include presentation export.

-Can I use StratEngine for client proposals or internal presentations?
+Can I use StratEngine for internal presentations?

 How much does StratEngine AI cost?

 Three tiers.
 Pay-as-you-go is $0/month with 1 free analysis at signup; briefs metered at $3 each thereafter.
 Essential is $69/month monthly or $55/month annual (billed $660/year), with 11 frameworks, 2-agent research, trend-aware market analysis, 10K-file / 30 GB import, and presentation export.
-Professional is $129/month monthly or $97/month annual (billed $1,164/year), with every framework, 4-agent research, 5-agent C-Suite debate, Assumption Exposer, Proposal generator, 50K-file / 150 GB import, and presentation export.
+Professional is $129/month monthly or $97/month annual (billed $1,164/year), with every framework, 4-agent research, 4-agent C-Suite debate, Assumption Exposer, Proposal generator, 50K-file / 150 GB import, and presentation export.
 Both paid tiers include a 7-day free trial.

 How much does StratEngine AI cost?

 Three tiers.
 No quotes.
 No sales call.
 Pay per brief or by the month.
+One brief costs less than a consultant's first hour.

 Pay-as-you-go — $0/month